 Always popular at a party, Texas Caviar (with its black-eyed peas) will make for good fortune for the coming year if eaten on New Year's Day.
-From Patricia Mitchell's article on blackeyed pea recipes.
+Be sure your peas, onion and celery contain as little water as possible.
+Texas Caviar is chunky -- not soupy.

 - Drain peas, rinse with cold water and drain again.